semprag/semprag.github.io/style.md

 - Avoid use of "e.g.," and "i.e.," in non-parenthesized text.
 Spell them out: "for example," or "that is," respectively.
 - Example references and numbers should be surrounded by parentheses, e.g., (1), (2-3), (4a), (5b-c), (6a,c), etc.
   - Avoid primes, for example: `(1')`
+  - Prefer using the original numbering when repeating an example without changes.
+E.g., use `\exr{yourOriginalLabel}` instead of `\ex` with gb4e.
+    * However, if you change something, or add anything, or are replicating the example for any reason other than to save the reader the trouble of paging back and forth, use a new number.
 - A footnote attached to a sentence immediately follows the end punctuation, as in this paragraph.<sup>1</sup> The following sentence requires no special spacing.
 - "Et al." contains only one period.
 - "Cf." contains only one period.